The 2014 national curriculum for science aims to ensure that all pupils:

 - are equipped with the scientific skills required to understand the uses and implications of science, today and for the future.
 We understand that it is important for lessons to have a skills-based focus, and that the knowledge can be taught through this

-At St Joseph's, we encourage children to be inquisitive throughout their time at the school and beyond.
+At St Joseph’s, we encourage children to be inquisitive throughout their time at the school and beyond.
 The Science curriculum fosters a healthy curiosity in children about our universe and promotes respect for the living and non-living.
 We believe science encompasses the acquisition of knowledge, concepts, skills and positive attitudes.
 Throughout the programmes of study, the children will acquire and develop the key knowledge that has been identified within each unit and across each year group.
 Key skills are also mapped for each year group and are progressive throughout the school.
-The curriculum is designed to ensure that children are able to acquire key scientific knowledge through practical experiences; using equipment, conducting experiments, building arguments and explaining concepts confidently.
-The school's approach to science takes account of the school's own context, ensuring access to people with specialist expertise and that pupil's are taught with hands on experience through engaging investigations in lessons.
-Cross-curricular opportunities are also identified, mapped and planned to ensure contextual relevance through each half term's theme.
+The curriculum is designed to ensure that children are able to gain key scientific knowledge through practical experiences; using equipment, conducting investigations, building opinions and explaining concepts confidently.
+The school’s approach to science takes account of the school’s own context, ensuring access to people with specialist expertise and that pupil’s are taught with hands on experience through engaging investigations in lessons.
+Cross-curricular opportunities are also identified, mapped and planned to ensure contextual relevance through each half term’s theme.

 - We build upon the knowledge and skill development of the previous years.
 As the children’s knowledge and understanding increases, they become more proficient in selecting, using scientific equipment, collating and interpreting results, they become increasingly confident in their growing ability to come to conclusions based on real evidence.